Kohala Coast Scenic Driving on Hawaii’s Big Island

 6. Go to the Hamakua Mac Nut Factory

-Turn right on Highway 19 heading back towards Kawaihae.
-Turn right onto Highway 270 back toward Kawaihae.
-Turn right on Maluokalani Street to visit the Hamakua Macadamia Nut factory and visitor center.
+From Highway 19, turn right onto Highway 270, heading back towards Kawaihae, Turn right on Maluokalani Street to visit the Hamakua Macadamia Nut factory and visitor center.
+(The address is 61-3251 Maluokalani St, Waimea, HI.)
 Here you can sample just about every macadamia nut flavor that’s imaginable.
 You can also take a self-guided tour to see the factory.

 7. Go to the Pu’ukohola Heiau National Historic Site

-I’m not sure exactly how many different scientific climates you might pass on this scenic drive, but if you are like me, you will marvel at the amazing changes you’ll see within minutes and miles.
+That concludes this particular scenic drive.
+I’m not sure exactly how many different scientific climates you might pass, but if you are like me, you will marvel at the amazing changes you’ll see within minutes and miles.
 It’s a beautiful contrast that you almost can’t believe unless you see it with your own eyes.

 See more ideas of what to see and do on your Big Island vacation.